Lush, buoyant, effortless – curly hair at its best, the way we all want it to be.

 Step 5: Rinse, Style, and Dry

-Sometimes I use the Giovanni Direct Leave-In Weightless Moisture Conditioner but recently I tend to go without any leave-in products.
+For styling, I use either the Giovanni Direct Leave-In Weightless Moisture Conditioner or Innersense’s defining foam followed by their volumizing lotion.
+Most of the time, I go without any leave-in products.
 I usually let my hair air dry, which happens quickly in arid California.
-If you’re in a hurry you can blow dry with a diffuser on high.
+If you’re in a hurry, you can blow dry with a diffuser on high.

 While you’re here, check out my top tips for the best 2c/3a curly hair.
 You can also read more about my favorite 2c/3a curly hair products and how I put together my weekly routine.
 Check out my most recently updated curly hair routine here.